Mccalabrese/Arch-multi-session-dot-files/README.md

 ## 1. Core Dependencies (pacman)

 This won't be a one-click install.
 You need to build the base.
-Bash
+(Installer script possibly coming soon) Bash

 ### The compositors and base DE (for services)